Drodriguez-9/project_mlops/reports/README.md

 - s222883:
     + Git repo and cookiecutter template.
     + Data Version Control (DVC) both in Google Drive and Google Cloud.
-    + Docker both locally and in the Google Cloud (last one has to be done)
+    + Docker locally.
     + Get the model training in Google Cloud using Engine.
     + GCP Bucket configuration and set up to use it with DVC.
+    + Create trigger in Github to automatically create docker images when pushing new changes.

  ---